Key Points and Facts about Sketchpad Computer:

 Functions

 Sketchpad is capable of moving sections of the drawing around to satisfy new requirements imposed by the user.
 The light pen and push buttons are used by the user to identify circumstances.
 To make two lines parallel, for example, he uses the light pen to point to the lines and then hits a button.
-The criteria themselves are drawn on the artwork and maybe erased or altered using light pen language.
-A composite condition can be described as any combination of conditions and applied in a single step.
+The criteria themselves are drawn on the artwork and may be erased or altered using light pen language.
+A composite condition can be described as any combination of conditions applied in a single step.

 Sketchpad preserves information on the topology of a sketch.
 It maintains detailed information about a drawing’s structure when the user performs a single movement.
 When one vertex of a polygon is moved, both sides of the polygon are adjusted as well.
 When the user moves a symbol, the lines that are attached to it move with it to keep it attached.
 The topological relationships of the drawing are automatically indicated while the user doodles.
 Because it can collect topological information from a human being in a visual language that is fully natural to the human, Sketchpad may be used as an input program for computer programs that require topological data, such as circuit simulators.